 The following licences can trade from 11pm on 31 December to 3am on 1 January:

-It is the decision of the affected licensees as to whether or not they wish to make use of the extended trading hours.
+It is the decision of the affected licensees as to whether or not they wish to make use of the extended trading hours for New Year’s Eve.
 However, in making this decision, licensees must consider any relevant licence conditions or related planning permits.

-Licensees wishing to trade later than the hours described above must lodge an application for a temporary limited licence with the VCGLR.
+Licensees wishing to trade later than the hours on New Year’s Eve as described above must lodge an application for a temporary limited licence with the VCGLR.
 It can take up to six weeks for the VCGLR to grant applications and venues need to take this into account in their event planning.

 In the inner-city municipalities of the City of Melbourne, the City of Yarra, the City of Stonnington and the City of Port Phillip, venues are reminded that there is a late night freeze concerning trade after 1am.
 The VCGLR will not grant applications to trade past 1am unless the applicant meets certain conditions.